FelixHaoL/thesis_FERC/README.md

 lmfit: https://github.com/lmfit/lmfit-py/

-NOTE that python file in it can't be run directely, and anyone wants to use these module should consider modify these code(funtion) based your data.
+NOTE that python file in it can't be run directely, and anyone wants to use these module should consider modify these code(funtions) based your data.